 The employee was unable to keep up a constant three factors of contact with the ladder and fell to the bottom.

 An investigation by the Health & Safety Executive discovered that the contractor had not offered fundamental lifting aids, resembling a wheel and pulley, which might have eradicated this danger.

 The Ramsgate-based Business pleaded responsible to breaching Part 2(1) of the Health and Safety at Work.
 Act 1974.
 It was fined £28,800 and ordered to pay costs of £4,213.70.

 HSE inspector Andrew Cousins mentioned after the listening to: “This incident may have been so simply prevented by merely offering fundamental and cheap lifting aids, that are trade commonplace.
 Corporations ought to be conscious that HSE will not hesitate to take acceptable enforcement motion in opposition to those that fall beneath the required requirements.”

 It is very important be sure you‘re roofing contractors are complying with the required health & safety legal guidelines.
 Not solely to guard themselves but in addition to make sure safety round your property.

-If you would like to find out more about our roofing services in Lancashire then please feel free to give us a call on 07710940300 or drop us an email.
+If you would like to find out more about our roofing services in Lancashire then please feel free to give us a call on07917673381 or drop us an email.